MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **request-id** - the server request identifier for the request that caused the error

 - **source** - the source of the error within the OM infrastructure, typically one of 'BE' or 'FE'

+#### hx.critical.error

+If we encounter a critical error because of calling an internal API incorrectly, we will send this event to record which API we called incorrectly and where we called it in the code.
+This event is used to determine if/where Outlook is calling internal APIs incorrectly.

+The following fields are collected:

+- **actor_id** - The identifier for which internal API failed

+- **critical_error_type** - The type of error

+- **hx_tag** - The identifier for where the error occurred

 #### Office.AirSpace.Backend.Win32.GraphicsDriverSoftHang